My Orchid Cymbidium was doing fine until this spring, when it started displaying black spots, which looked suspicious!

 Here are some tips to help avoid black spots in an Orchid plant.

 - Start with scheduling watering and moisture level to avoid the risk of overwatered plants and root rot.

-- Most Orchid species require watering every 5 to 10 days during spring and summer when the soil base is 90% dry.
+- Most Orchid species require watering every 5-10 days during spring and summer when the soil base is 90% dry.

-- Use a soil moisture meter before watering, which should read no more than 4 or 5.
+- A soil moisture meter before watering should read no more than 4 or 5.

 - Use a room humidifier to maintain an ideal humidity level around the plant.
-Orchids do best in humidity range between 40% to 70%
+Orchids do best in a humidity range between 40-70%.

-- Orchid prefers a light range from 380nm to 430nm, best provided by dappled sunlight in an east-facing location or a few feet away from the south-facing window.
+- Orchid prefers a light range from 380-430nm, best provided by dappled sunlight in an east-facing location or a few feet away from the south-facing window.